Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 Does a liver transplant have to match?

 To donate a part of the liver to someone who needs a liver transplant, both of them must be a good match.
-This is the reason the gastroenterologists or liver transplant doctors make sure that various vectors of surgery such as blood type, body size, and age etc. are evenly matched to that the transplant goes well for both – the donor and the recipient.
+This is the reason the gastroenterologists or liver transplant specialists make sure that various factors of surgery such as blood type, body size, and age etc. are evenly matched to that the transplant goes well for both – the donor and the recipient.

 How many liver transplants per year in India?